h0bb3/s4rdm3x/docs/index.md

 To complement the models and mappings, the actual compiled systems are also needed (i.e. jar files).
 These are not included in this distribution as this would create a problematic licensing situation.
 However, the jar file dependencies are documented in the respective model file and should be available by either looking through the links from the sources above, or finding them in the actual official distribution of the systems.

-You place the jar files in the same direactory as the corresponding sysmdl file.
+You place the jar files in the same directory as the corresponding sysmdl file.

 ### Some Official Distributions
 * [JabRef-3.7.jar](https://github.com/JabRef/jabref/releases/tag/v3.7)